eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 There are two O2 sensors in the Vault-1 ionizing radiation interlock system.
 One is located in Vault-1 and the other is located in RF-1.
-These units will have an audible alarm and flash one of the AL# LEDs depending on the alarm set point it passed.
+If alarming, these units will sound an alarm and flash one of the AL# LEDs depending on the alarm set point it passed.
-Any :math:`O_{2}` reading below 19% will cause the sensors to alarm.
+Any :math:`O_{2}` reading below 19% will cause the sensors to alarm, passing the AL1 set point.
-Each O2 sensor has a remote unit that only displays information from the main sensor unit.
+Each O2 sensor has a remote unit that has controls and displays information from the main unit, but does not have its own dedicated sensor.
 The Vault-1 remote unit is in Vault-1 Control and the RF-1 remote unit is in the Accelerator Lab.

 .. .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_O2_main.jpg